tonethar/IGME-235-Shared/tutorial/web-apps-0.md

     1. Utilizing `XMLHttpRequest` (XHR)

 ## V. Assignments <a id="section5"></a>
+This list of assignments has not yet been updated to the new course model.
+Some of these will be in-class exercises.
+Some will be homework assignments.
+Some may not be required.
+Be sure to consult the Session Plans for information about what you should be doing when.

 Refer to the mycourses dropboxes for due dates:
 - [Random Phrases 1](./HW-random-phrases-1.md)
 - [Random Phrases 2](./HW-random-phrases-2.md)